-B. Discovering Software Requirements
+C. Discovering Software Requirements

-As many of you know, we have in IT&E a vibrant research program on the design and development of software systems.
+As many of you know, we have in our school a vibrant research program on the design and development of software systems.
 One of the most difficult tasks in this area is discovering what a client does or should want a software system to perform.
 This involves what has become known as Software Requirements Engineering.
 Several recent doctoral dissertations at GMU have addressed discovery-related issues in software requirements and others are in progress.

-C. Knowledge Discovery in Data Bases
+D. Knowledge Discovery in Data Bases

-Dr. Larry Kerschberg and his colleagues are involved in yet another vibrant research effort at GMU.
-This project involves the process of discovering knowledge in databases.
+My esteemed colleagues Professors Dan Barbara, Arun Sood, and Larry Kershberg are involved in yet another vibrant research effort at GMU.
+These projects involve the process of discovering knowledge in databases.
 As I noted above, "trifles" accumulate very rapidly and we must have better strategies for extracting useful knowledge from massive databases.
-This project concerns development of strategies for discovering patterns, relationships, and regularities or anomalies in large databases.
+These projects concern development of strategies for discovering patterns, relationships, and regularities or anomalies in large databases.
 This is very interesting since it is argued that a major element in scientific discovery involves finding explanations for anomalies.

-D. Engineering Design and Creative Problem Solving
+E. Engineering Design and Creative Problem Solving

 Professor Tomasz Arciszewski is actively involved in the study of ways to enhance design processes in engineering.
 He considers a wide assortment of techniques, some of which he has developed himself, for solving engineering design problems in imaginative ways.
-He offers a seminar on these topics in the Department of Urban Systems Engineering [USE 690: Engineering Design and Creative Problem Solving].
+He offers a seminar on these topics in the Department of Urban Systems Engineering [Engineering Design and Creative Problem Solving].
 I hope Professor Arciszewski will be able to join us, as he has done in the past, to give us his perspectives on imaginative or creative reasoning as they influence engineering design processes.
-Tom and I have been working together on applications of a very sophisticated evolutionary computation system called Inventor by means of which new and more adequate designs for wind-bracing systems for tall buildings are generated.
+Tom and I recently worked together on applications of a very sophisticated evolutionary computation system called Inventor by means of which new and more adequate designs for wind-bracing systems for tall buildings are generated.
 I was fortunate to be asked to collaborate with Tom and Ken De Jong on this project.
 I do hope Tom can join us as often as he can.
 As you will observe, he has some remarkable insights into the processes of discovery and invention.